-We can show that exposure’s standalone, expected return equals that exposure’s marginal contribution to portfolio expected return, regardless of exposure notional and portfolio characteristics.
-Thus, an exposure’s Sharpe Ratio, defined as “expected return / Risk Contribution,” is a marginal measure quantifying exposure’s incremental impact on portfolio return/risk and can be used to decide which exposures to increase/decrease in order to increase portfolio return/risk.
+We can show that exposure’s (standalone) expected return equals that exposure’s marginal contribution to portfolio expected return, regardless of exposure notional and portfolio characteristics.
+Thus, an exposure’s Sharpe Ratio, defined as “expected return / Risk Contribution,” is a marginal measure quantifying exposure’s marginal impact on portfolio return/risk and can be used to decide which exposures to increase/decrease in order to increase portfolio return/risk.
 Portfolio return/risk can be increased by increasing exposures with Sharpe Ratios higher than the portfolio Sharpe Ratio and decreasing exposures with Sharpe Ratios lower than portfolio Sharpe Ratio.
-Portfolio Sharpe Ratio changes with the portfolio, and can be used as a dynamic hurdle rate, without the need to compare exposure’s Sharpe Ratio with an exogenously imposed hurdle rate, which often is static and not portfolio-sensitive, despite changes in portfolio.
-Furthermore, using an exogenously imposed hurdle rate is superfluous (relative to using portfolio Sharpe Ratio as the hurdle rate) and may lead to asset selection that can actually decrease portfolio Sharpe Ratio.3
+Portfolio Sharpe Ratio changes with the portfolio, and it can be used as a dynamic hurdle rate, without the need to compare exposure’s Sharpe Ratio with an exogenously imposed hurdle rate, which often is static and not portfolio-sensitive, despite changes in the portfolio.
+Furthermore, using an exogenously imposed hurdle rate is superfluous (relative to using portfolio Sharpe Ratio as the hurdle rate) and may lead to asset selection that can actually decrease the portfolio’s Sharpe Ratio.3

 Optimal Allocation to Segments: Which segments should be grown/reduced and by how much, in order to maximize portfolio return/risk (Sharpe Ratio)?

-Consistent with the Sharpe Ratio-based asset selection discussed previously, and utilizing segment level results from Monte Carlo simulation, PortfolioStudio’s Deal Allocation application quickly calculates segment level optimal investment amounts that maximize portfolio return/risk, given user specified investment budget and segment level buy/sell limits.
+Consistent with the Sharpe Ratio-based asset selection discussed previously, and utilizing segment level results from Monte Carlo simulation, PortfolioStudio’s Deal Allocation application quickly calculates segment level optimal investment amounts that maximize portfolio return/risk, given user-specified investment budget and segment level buy/sell limits.
 Users can choose to optimize the portfolio via any of the four strategies:

 - Mean-Variance: minimize portfolio return volatility while meeting a target expected return